 After creating and delivering the proposal, the sales team and prospect will begin to negotiate with the aim of reaching mutually beneficial terms.
 Sales professionals should demonstrate their willingness to work collaboratively with the prospect to reach a satisfying agreement.
 The objective here is to strike a balance that aligns the organization's interests with the prospect's expectations, ultimately leading to a successful deal.

-The closing stage of the sales pipeline is a milestone in any sales journey, where the prospect commits to becoming a customer.
 During this stage, sales teams work to secure a final agreement from the prospect and formalize the deal according to the terms of the negotiated proposal.
 This involves obtaining signed contracts, processing payments, and delivering any necessary onboarding or implementation support.
 Sales professionals should strive to solidify the prospect's decision to become a customer and ensure a smooth transition into an ongoing working relationship.
-They should also be prepared to handle any last-minute objections or concerns from the prospect and provide any reassurances or clarifications required to finalize the deal.
+They should also be prepared to handle any last-minute objections through proven objection handling techniques or concerns from the prospect and provide any reassurances or clarifications required to finalize the deal.

 The post-purchase stage is a long-term process where sales personnel nurture and maintain the newly established customer relationship.
 These efforts may take the form of everything from sending thank-you notes, to conducting post-purchase surveys, to working with others in the organization to provide additional support and guidance.
 The goal is to ensure customer satisfaction, address any post-purchase issues, and lay the foundation for a long-lasting and partnership.